869142649/lab2/lab2report.md

         }
     }
 ```

+The issue is that in each iteration of the for loop, you are overwriting the value of the current element with the value of the last element, which will cause the original values to be lost.
+As a result, the final array will only contain the values of the last few elements in the original array, and will not be reversed.
+This bug noticed me maybe I need to use temp value to store the original list, which similar to shallow copy list.

 ## Part 3
 In week 2 and week 3, we learn how to debug using Junit.
 From the artical